Republic bow out of World Cup as 'world stars'

 'Not the last time you'll see Ireland here'

-The result, coupled with Australia's win over Canada, meant Nigeria progressed in second place in Group B at the expense of the Canadians.
+The draw in Brisbane, coupled with Australia's win over Canada, meant Nigeria progressed in second place in Group B at the expense of the Canadians.

 In a low-key match in Brisbane, the Super Falcons came closest to scoring when Republic keeper Courtney Brosnan produced a stunning save to push Uchenna Kanu's header on to the crossbar.